matomo-org/matomo/CONTRIBUTING.md

 ## How to suggest improvements to translations?

-You can help improve translations in Piwik, please read [contribute to translations](https://github.com/matomo-org/piwik/blob/master/lang/README.md).
+You can help improve translations in Matomo, please read [contribute to translations](https://github.com/matomo-org/piwik/blob/master/lang/README.md).

 ## How to submit code improvements via pull requests?

-You can help contribute to Piwik codebase via Pull Requests, see [Contributing to Piwik core](https://developer.matomo.org/guides/contributing-to-piwik-core)
+You can help contribute to Matomo codebase via Pull Requests, see [Contributing to Matomo core](https://developer.matomo.org/guides/contributing-to-piwik-core)